Golden Shield Project: Phase I

 The first phase of the project focused on the construction of the first-level, second-level, and the third-level information communication network, application database, shared platform, etc. The period was three years.

 According to the Xinhua News Agency, since September 2003, the Public Security department of China has recorded 96% of the population information of mainland China into the database.
 In other words, the information of 1.25 billion out of 1.3 billion people has recorded in the information database of the Public Security department of China.
 Within three years, phase I project has finished the first-level, second-level, and the third-level backbone network and access network.
 This network has covered public security organs at all levels.
 The grass-roots teams of public security organs have accessed to the backbone network with the coverage rate 90%, that is to say, every 100 police officers have 40 computers connected to the network of the phase I project.
 The Ministry of Public Security of the People's Republic of China said that the phase I project had significantly enhanced the combat effectiveness of public security.

 Members participated in the phase I project include Tsinghua University from China, and some high-tech companies from the United States of America, the United Kingdom, Israel, etc. Cisco Systems from the United States of America has provided massive hardware devices for this project, and therefore was criticized by some members of the United States Congress.
+According to an internal Cisco document, Cisco viewed China's Great Firewall and its Internet censorship as an opportunity to expand its business with China.

 According to China Central Television, phase I cost 6.4 billion yuan.
 On 6 December 2002, there came the "2002 China Large Institutions Informationization Exhibition", 300 leaders from the Ministry of Public Security of the People's Republic of China and from other public security bureaus of 31 provinces or municipalities attended the exhibition.
 There were many western high-tech products, including network security, video surveillance and face recognition.
 It was estimated that about 30000 police officers have been employed to maintain the system.
 There was a multi-level system to track netizens violating the provisions.
 Netizens who want to use the internet in a cybercafé are required to show their Resident Identity Cards.
 If some violating event happened, the owner of the cybercafé can send the personal information to the police through the internet.
 It is called a public security automation system, but it is actually an integrated, multi-layered, internet blocking and monitoring system, involving the technical, administrative, public security, national security, publicity, etc. The features are known as: readable, listenable, and thinkable.